Sheldon in Wyoming County, New York — The American Northeast (Mid-Atlantic)

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Ziba Hamilton (approx. 2 miles away); Site of U.S. CCC Camp #1285 (approx. 4.7 miles away); Stony Brook Glen (approx. 4.7 miles away); Daniel Richards (approx. 4.9 miles away); Iwo Jima Memorial (approx. 7.2 miles away); In Memory of Wales, NY Veterans (approx. 7.2 miles away); Dedicated to the Men and Women of Wales (approx. 7.2 miles away); The Blacksmith Shop (approx. 9.8 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Ziba Hamilton (approx. 2 miles away); Site of U.S. CCC Camp #1285 (approx. 4.7 miles away); Stony Brook Glen (approx. 4.7 miles away); Daniel Richards (approx. 4.9 miles away); Java School No.1 (approx. 7.2 miles away); Iwo Jima Memorial (approx. 7.2 miles away); In Memory of Wales, NY Veterans (approx. 7.2 miles away); Dedicated to the Men and Women of Wales (approx. 7.2 miles away).

 More about this marker.
 The Town of Sheldon Historian, as of 7/15/2014, stated the marker was being repaired.
 The original pictures for this page, showing the marker missing from the site on 7/12/2014, have been withdrawn.
 The current pictures on this page show that the marker has been repaired and returned to the site.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 16, 2014, by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 264 times since then and 16 times this year.
+It was originally submitted on August 16, 2014, by Anton Schwarzmueller of Wilson, New York.
+This page has been viewed 309 times since then and 3 times this year.
 Photos: 1, 2, 3. submitted on July 21, 2015, by Anton Schwarzmueller of Wilson, New York. • Bill Pfingsten was the editor who published this page.